The Theory of Electrodynamics in a Linear Dielectric: Introduction

+In the real-world, a material is composed of microscopic particles embedded in the vacuum.
+The characteristics of the material are determined by the types of particles and the manner of their interactions.
+Because an explicit accounting of all of the particles and their interactions is problematic for most materials, we are usually content with a continuum description of material effects in terms of macroscopic parameters that are proportional to the number density of the microscopic particles in a suitably large volume.
+Although the macroscopic treatment does not have the same physical content of the microscopic theory, it must nevertheless be a self-contained and self-consistent formalism of the physical processes that occur in the limited system.

+In continuum electrodynamics, electromagnetic fields are analyzed using an empirical set of equations of motion for the fields, the macroscopic Maxwell equations, in which a simple dielectric is treated as a region of space where a macroscopic polarization field exists in response to the presence of a macroscopic electric field.
+Alternatively, we can view a stationary dielectric as a continuous homogeneous region of space in which light travels at a reduced speed, $c/n$, compared to the speed of light $c$ in the vacuum.
+In this article, we derive a self-contained and self-consistent theoretical treatment of classical continuum electrodynamics from this fundamental property of a macroscopic dielectric.
+The significance of the new continuum electrodynamics is that the four-dimensional formulation produces the correct traceless symmetric total energy--momentum four-tensor \cite{BICB,BICB2,BISPIE,BIJMP} that embodies, in continuum form, the laws of conservation of energy, conservation of linear momentum, and conservation of angular momentum.

-In this article, we derive equations of motion for macroscopic fields from a Hamiltonian treatment of electrodynamics in a linear dielectric.
-We adopt the continuum limit of a stationary linear dielectric of refractive index $n$ and examine the consequences of the effective light speed $c/n$ on D'Alembert's principle and the Lagrange equations.
-We derive the Hamiltonian and Hamilton's equations of motion for electromagnetic fields in a dielectric from the Lagrangian density.
-From Hamilton's equations, we derive macroscopic equations of motion
+We proceed as follows: In section II, we adopt the continuum limit of a stationary linear dielectric of refractive index $n$ and examine the consequences of the effective light speed $c/n$ for D'Alembert's principle and the Lagrange equations.
+In Section III, we derive equations of motion for the macroscopic fields in a stationary dielectric medium

-for the electric and magnetic fields in a stationary dielectric medium, where ${\bf B}=\nabla\times{\bf A}$ is the magnetic field and ${\bf \Pi}= (n/c)\partial{\bf A}/\partial t$ is the conjugate momentum field.
-With the exception of Poisson's Law, Eq.~(\ref{EQf1.02d}), the equations of motion for the macroscopic fields, Eqs.~(\ref{EQf1.02}), are mathematically equivalent to the Maxwell-Heaviside equations, Eqs.~(\ref{EQf1.01}), and Poisson's Law conforms in the limit of static fields or the Coulomb gauge.
-As the success of a new theoretical construct is often gauged by its ability to resolve previously intractable problems, we use the variant form of Maxwell's equations, Eqs.~(\ref{EQf1.02}), to derive the total electromagnetic energy--momentum tensor for the field in a dielectric, a result that has been sought for over a century.
-Thus, the Abraham--Minkowski momentum controversy \cite{BIKemp,BIAM1} is resolved in favor of a traceless symmetric total energy--momentum tensor that is based on the Gordon \cite{BIGord} form ${\bf g}_G=({\bf B}\times{\bf \Pi})/c$ of the electromagnetic momentum density \cite{BICB}.